What is an Investment Banking Pitch Book?

 The pitch book is a collaboration between junior and senior bankers, with most of the actual work being done by investment banking analysts and associates.

 Typically, a managing director (who has a relationship with the client) will sit down with a director or VP to create an outline of the pitch book.
 Then the VP or director will wireframe the structure of the pitch and have the associate work with the analyst to crunch all the numbers and create all the analysis used to populate the presentation.

-The process can take anywhere from a couple of days to a few weeks, depending on the client’s timeline, and how busy the team is.
-The process usually requires a high number of iterations with many drafts or version of the pitch, often late at night and over the weekend.
+The process can take anywhere from a couple of days to a few weeks, depending on the client’s timeline and how busy the team is.
+The process usually requires a high number of iterations with many drafts or versions of the pitch –often late at night and over the weekend.

 In most cases, the pitch book is delivered in person at the bank’s or corporate client’s office by senior members of the investment banking team.
-The managing director with a relationship with the client will typically lead the meeting, and other bankers may have smaller roles as well.
-If junior members of the team like analysts or associates attend they usually don’t say anything and take note or are prepared to dig up any additional information that’s required.
+The managing director, who has a relationship with the client, will typically lead the meeting, and other bankers may have smaller roles as well.
+If junior members of the team – like analysts or associates – attend, they usually don’t say anything and take notes or are prepared to dig up any additional information that’s required.